Why become an INVESTOR now?

 By early 2026, there were over 78,000 all-electric delivery vans and approximately 21,000 small electric trucks (3.5 to 12 tons) on the roads in Germany alone.

-The amount of electric trucks in Europe is growing rapidly, with nearly 24,000 new electric trucks and buses registered in 2025 (a 60% increase).
+The number of electric trucks in Europe is growing rapidly, with nearly 24,000 new electric trucks and buses registered in 2025 (a 60% increase).

-The amount of e-buses (including articulated buses) in Europe is growing rapidly and reached over 7,200 newly registered battery-electric city buses by early 2025
+The number of electric buses (including articulated buses) in Europe is growing rapidly and reached over 7,200 newly registered battery-electric city buses by early 2025

 NOT a range extender!